halderavik/ACBC_API/API.md

 **Important Notes:**
 - `selected_concept_id` must be a valid index into the concepts array (0, 1, 2, etc.)
 - The concept IDs correspond to the order in the concepts array returned by the tournament choice endpoint
-- For sessions with legacy data structure, only concept ID 0 may be available initially
+- The API automatically handles legacy data structures and converts them to the new format

 **Error Responses:**
 - `400 Bad Request`: Invalid concept ID (e.g., "Invalid choice_id 1.
 Must be between 0 and 0")